-5.2.1 The College does not act in loco parentis.

-- 5.2.2 The College Office is responsible for ensuring that the LSO, DSOs, and relevant tutors are informed of the admission of any students under the age of 18. - 5.2.3 The LSO and DSOs are responsible for ensuring that relevant staff have the names of any students under the age of 18 and that a risk assessment is conducted and appropriate measures taken in consequence. - 5.2.4 The College Office is responsible for gaining written agreement from parents and students under the age of 18 that they accept the measures put in place.
-Any offer of admission is contingent upon such acceptance of the measures. - 5.2.5 Further details of the procedures to be followed in respect of the admissions of students under the age of 18 are set out in the College's Policy on the Admission of Undergraduates under 18.
+- 5.2.1 The College does not act in loco parentis. - 5.2.2 The College Office is responsible for ensuring that the LSO, DSOs, and relevant tutors are informed of the admission of any students under the age of 18. - 5.2.3 The LSO and DSOs are responsible for ensuring that relevant staff have the names of any students under the age of 18 and that a risk assessment is conducted and appropriate measures taken in consequence. - 5.2.4 Where a student is under the age of 18 at the start of their first year of study but will turn 18 later in that first year, the College Office will conduct the risk assessment on a standardised basis (available to parents on request) unless there are reasons why an individual risk assessment would be more appropriate, in which case an individual risk assessment will be conducted and written agreement from the student and their parents/guardians to the measures put in place will be obtained. - 5.2.5 Where a student is under the age of 18 at the start of their first year of study and will not turn 18 in that first year, the College Office will conduct an individual risk assessment and is responsible for obtaining written agreement from the student and their parents/guardians that they accept the measures put in place.
+Any offer of admission is contingent upon such acceptance of the measures. - 5.2.6 Further details of the procedures to be followed in respect of the admissions of students under the age of 18 are set out in the College's policy on the admission of undergraduates under 18, available here.